 It’ll make you less irritable and help you drop that spare tire.
 A growing body of research has connected short-term sleep deprivation with a preference for high-calorie, high-carb foods, a greater likelihood of choosing unhealthy foods when shopping for groceries, and even a greater likelihood of serving yourself bigger portions.
 That directly translates to adding pounds to your frame: Back in 2012, when researchers examined the sleeping habits of adult men and women over the course of a week, they found that those who were instructed to cut a mere hour and 20 minutes from their typical sleep time consumed, on average, a whopping 559 extra calories each day compared to those who slept the extra 80 minutes.

-Crack A Can
+Crack A Can of Seltzer

 Rather than soda, and save yourself roughly 140 calories and 39 grams of sugar.
 Curious as to which alternatives are out there?
 Here are 15 New Drinks That Make It Easy To Quit Soda.